denislucey/fantasyIdeas/README.md

 Adding pillar 2, which is a draft buddy
-Using recursion to try different positional picks
+Using recursion to try each positional picks for the starting lineup

+Next steps are:
+Adding a connection to sleeper distinguishing between live pick and not
+Making it specific for the first pick going to general/a generic player view using a probability model